iwotastic/pi_pact/README.md

-# BWSI piPACT Reference Code
+# Ian's BWSI piPACT Code
-BWSI piPACT Reference/instructor developed code for Raspberry Pi based BLE RSSI measurement collection.
+This is my modification of the instructor code for BWSI PiPACT.
+The original code is available at [BWSI-piPACT/reference_code](https://github.com/BWSI-piPACT/reference_code).
+The following text is unmodified from the original repository.

 # Requirements
 Stated versions are tested and validated.
 Newer or older versions are not guaranteed to work.